Duodenum: Parts

-The second part, or descending part, of the duodenum begins at the superior duodenal flexure.
+The second or descending part of the duodenum begins at the superior duodenal flexure.
 It goes inferior to the lower border of vertebral body L3, before making a sharp turn medially into the inferior duodenal flexure, the end of the descending part.

 The pancreatic duct and common bile duct enter the descending duodenum, through the major duodenal papilla.
 The second part of the duodenum also contains the minor duodenal papilla, the entrance for the accessory pancreatic duct.
 The junction between the embryological foregut and midgut lies just below the major duodenal papilla.

-The third part, or horizontal part or inferior part of the duodenum is 10~12 cm in length.
+The third, horizontal or inferior part of the duodenum is 10~12 cm in length.
 It begins at the inferior duodenal flexure and passes transversely to the left, passing in front of the inferior vena cava, abdominal aorta and the vertebral column.
-The superior mesenteric artery and vein are anterior to the third part of duodenum.
+The superior mesenteric artery and vein are anterior to the third part of the duodenum.
 This part may be compressed between the aorta and SMA causing superior mesenteric artery syndrome.

-The fourth part, or ascending part, of the duodenum passes upward, joining with the jejunum at the duodenojejunal flexure.
+The fourth or ascending part of the duodenum passes upward, joining with the jejunum at the duodenojejunal flexure.
 The fourth part of the duodenum is at the vertebral level L3, and may pass directly on top, or slightly to the left, of the aorta.